From Code to Monitoring: FastAPI Calculator DevOps Pipeline (Complete Beginner Guide)

 5. Read useful metrics and dashboards instead of guessing app health.

-Why This Project Uses a Calculator for DevOps Practice
+Why a calculator for DevOps practice?

 This project uses a calculator app because: